 Upon reception of an uplink (UL) PDU from the UE that is associated with an established PDU Session and QoS Flow, the PDU is classified by the 6G RAN node based on its QoS Flow and transport characteristics, and 6G RAN determines which UPT session can be used.
 6G UP acts accordingly for DL PDUs.

-In another sub-variant: The 6G core network (e.g. SMF) provides 6G-RAN with routing information for uplink traffic (destined to different PSA UPF of a PDU session in case of multiple local PSA-UPFs without the need for a 5G UL CL).
+In another sub-variant: The 6G core network provides 6G-RAN with routing information for uplink traffic (destined to different PSA UPF of a PDU session in case of multiple local PSA-UPFs without the need for a 5G UL CL).

-- In a sub-variant the UE identifies and mark the uplink traffic, then 6G-RAN can send the corresponding traffic to PSA UPF based the marking and routing information.
+- In a sub-variant the 6G UE identifies and marks the uplink traffic, then 6G-RAN can send the corresponding traffic to PSA UPF based the marking and routing information.

 - In another sub-variant the 6G (R)AN, 6G UP and PE are enhanced to support flexible path-aware forwarding.
 They can forward traffic based on the selected path.
 They may also report information such as IP location and load status etc.

+Editors Notes: The issue this solution solves compared with 6G_RAN collocated with UL/CL is FFS.

 6.4.P2.2 Procedures